johncarthy/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository, My name is John and i am hungover.